|

 - BATHSHEBA:

-Hebrew biblical name of a wife of King
+In the bible, this is the name of a wife of King

-David and mother of Solomon,
+David and mother of Solomon.

-- BATHSEVA:
+- BATHSHEVA:

 - BATHYLLE:

-Variant of Anglo-Saxon Balthild, meaning "bold
+French form of Old High German Balthild, meaning "bold

 battle."